 Sure, it was only last November that Holiday was coming off a disappointing third season in which his reclining numbers and lower efficiency ratings had many analysts wondering whether he had reached his ceiling as nothing more than a competent point guard.

 This season, however, Holiday has indisputably become a worthy All-Star selection and has earned a rightful place on the short list of top point guards.
 The truth?
 “The Jruth” is still largely underrated by most NBA observers, even though he is one of just three All-Stars born in the 1990s.
+However, anyone who has bought Philadelphia 76ers tickets and seen Jrue play will tell you he’s playing at a ridiculously high level this year.”

 In fact, Holiday’s ascent to elite status has gotten lost in the shuffle, obscured by the Andrew Bynum saga and Philadelphia’s sudden and disappointing regression from upstart underdogs last season to rebuilding bottom dwellers this season.
 However, Holiday continues to excel and is giving close followers several reasons to believe he may justify comparisons to the likes of Chris Paul, Russell Westbrook, Derrick Rose, Rajon Rondo and Kyrie Irving in the coming years.